Brendan Fevola

-Brendan Fevola (born 20 January 1981) is a former professional Australian rules footballer.
+Brendan Fevola (born 20 January 1981) is a former professional Australian rules footballer and radio presenter.
 He played with the Carlton and Brisbane Lions football clubs in the Australian Football League (AFL).

-Fevola is regarded as one of the most effective full-forwards to have played AFL in the 2000s, having won the Coleman Medal for league leading goalkicker in 2006 and 2009 (kicking 84 and 86 goals, respectively) as well as All-Australian selection as a forward three times since 2006.
-His representative honours include playing for Victoria, where he was awarded the Allen Aylett Medal for being the state team's best player, and leading goalkicker.
+Fevola is regarded as one of the most effective full-forwards to have played AFL in the 2000s, having won the Coleman Medal for league-leading goalkicker in 2006 and 2009 (kicking 84 and 86 goals, respectively) as well as All-Australian selection as a forward three times since 2006.
+His representative honours include playing for Victoria, where he was a leading goalkicker and was awarded the Allen Aylett Medal for being the state team's best player during the 2008 AFL Hall of Fame Tribute Match.
 During his career at Carlton, he was the club's leading goalkicker and key forward from 2003 until 2009.
-However, throughout his career he has been a controversial figure off the field, which ultimately led to him parting company with both of his AFL clubs.
+However, throughout his career, he has been a controversial figure off the field, which ultimately led to him parting company with both of his AFL clubs.

 Early life

-Brendan was born to Italian Australian Angelo Fevola, a Victorian state representative in lacrosse, and Karen Ralph in 1981.
+Brendan was born to Italian Australian Angelo Fevola, a Victorian state representative in lacrosse, and Karen Ralph on January 20, 1981.
 His parents split when he was eight years old.
-For a short time he attended a Catholic school.
+For a short time, he attended a Catholic school.

-Fevola began playing football with the Beaconsfield Junior Football Club in the Dandenong & District Junior Football League, before playing senior football in the Victorian Country Football League.
-His ability to kick goals for the Dandenong Stingrays earned him selection in the TAC Cup Team of the Year in 1998 and attracted the eye of recruiters and was one of three talented AFL prospects featured in the television documentary "The Draft".
+Fevola began playing football with the Beaconsfield Junior Football Club in the Dandenong & District Junior Football League before playing senior football in the Victorian Country Football League.
+His ability to kick goals for the Dandenong Stingrays earned him selection in the TAC Cup Team of the Year in 1998 and attracted the eye of recruiters; he was one of three talented AFL prospects featured in the 2000 television documentary The Draft, with the other draft prospects being Des Headland and Adam Ramanauskas.